bluemelodia/Lists/README.md

 - Ensure that all fields are propagating edits correctly (birthdays/settings).
 - Test in all browsers.
-- UI Incorrectly hides all meetings and recurrence is not correctly populated.
+- Recurrence is not correctly populated.
 - Port app to server-side, and make sure that cron jobs are schedule for multiple users.
+- Handle server interrupting mid-session.

 ## Navigation